Google Drive organizes files in collections, describes files by types, and provides specific attributes for each file to facilitate file manipulation.

 - Data that describes the content of the file.
 This data includes the

-name, type, creation and modification times.
-Some metadata
+name, type, creation, and modification times.
+Some metadata fields, such as

-nameare user-agnostic and appear the same for each user.
+name, is user-agnostic and appears the same for each user.
 Other fields, such as

 viewedByMeDatecontain user-specific values.
 File types, such as images and videos, contain additional metadata extracted from EXIF and other embedded metadata.

-- An access grant for a user, group, domain or the world to access a file or a folder hierarchy.
+- An access grant for a user, group, domain, or the world to access a file or a folder hierarchy.
 Users control who can access a file with the access control list (ACL), which is a list of permissions for the file.
-For more information, see Share files, folders, and drives.
+For more information, see Share files, folders & drives.

 - The binary or text body of the file.
 Some content examples you can store in Google Drive are images, videos, text, and PDF.